SS Brussels: Service history

 Brussels was used on the Harwich – Hook of Holland route.
 During the First World War, her captain, Fryatt, was twice recognised for his actions.
 On 3 March 1915, he evaded a German U-boat for which he was awarded a gold watch by the Great Eastern Railway.
 On 28 March 1915, Brussels was ordered to stop by U-33 when she was near the Maas Lightship, but Fryatt attempted to ram the U-boat, which was forced to crash dive.
 For this action, the Admiralty awarded him a gold watch.
 The First Officer and Chief Engineer also received gold watches from the Admiralty for this action.

 On 23 June 1916, Brussels was captured by the German torpedo boats G101 and G102.
 Fryatt was interned at Zeebrugge where he was arrested after engravings on his watches revealed his previous actions.
 Fryatt was tried and executed on 27 July 1916.
 Brussels was taken over by the Kaiserliche Marine and renamed Brugge, serving as a depôt ship at Zeebrugge.
 Her port of registry was nominally Berlin.
 On 23 April 1918, the Zeebrugge Raid took place, and the ship was torpedoed several times by the British, but did not sink.
 Brugge was scuttled by the Germans on 28 October 1918 when they evacuated Zeebrugge.

 In 1918, Brugge was claimed by the Belgian government as a war prize.
 On 26 April 1920, she was presented to Britain.
 On 17 May, Brugge left Antwerp assisted by three tugs on a three-day journey to South Shields.
 Brugge was taken to a Henry Robb's shipyard at Leith to be repaired.
 She was sold by auction in 1920 for £2,700 to J Gale & Co.
 She was operated by the Dublin & Lancashire Steamship Company, which was later taken over by the British & Irish Steam Packet Company.
 Her port of registry was Dublin.
 Brugge was renamed Lady Brussels in 1922.
 She was used on the Preston – Dublin route, serving until 1929.
 In May 1929 she was scrapped by Smith & Co, Port Glasgow.
 In 1920, the 10317 ft high Brussels Peak in Canada (51°31′00″N 117°49′20″W) was named in honour of the ship.

+A ship's bell, which had been installed in the ship during her repairs in 1920/21, was acquired by Harwich Borough Council at put on display in Harwich Guildhall in April 1950.